iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst

     :align: center
     :alt: The workbook, showing that blank rows 3-149 have been deleted.

-|br| Click on any cell to remove the highlighting.
+|br| Click on any cell to remove the selection.
 The next thing we'll do is add a column to the table, to represent
 the monthly mean temperature.
 We'll add this column in between the maximum and minimum columns of the table.

-First, click on the column name for column D to highlight the column:
+Click on the column name for column D to highlight the column:

 .. image:: img/week5/highlight_column.png
     :width: 720